zainabtura/ICS344-Project/Phase 2 /phase2.md

 # 📊 ICS344 – Phase 2: Visual Analysis with a SIEM Dashboard

-In this phase, our goal was to build visibility into the attack by collecting and analyzing logs using a Security Information and Event Management (SIEM) system.
-By deploying **Splunk** on the attacker machine, we were able to collect logs from both attacker and victim environments, visualize authentication attempts, and correlate the data to understand when and how the attack succeeded.
+In this phase, we focused on leveraging a SIEM platform—**Splunk**—to collect, analyze, and visualize logs from both the attacker and victim environments.
+The goal was to monitor the attack activity from multiple perspectives and gain a deeper understanding of how the attack unfolded.

-This phase lays the groundwork for monitoring, detection, and response by leveraging Splunk’s powerful log parsing and dashboard features.
+To fulfill the project requirements, we completed the following:

+- **Integrated logs** from both the victim (Metasploitable3) and attacker (Kali Linux) environments into Splunk.
+- **Visualized the attack behavior** using Splunk dashboards and searches to identify authentication patterns, brute-force attempts, and indicators of compromise.
+- **Compared logs** from both environments to correlate actions performed by the attacker with reactions and logs recorded on the victim system.

+This setup allowed us to clearly observe the full lifecycle of the attack and demonstrate how a SIEM can be used for forensic analysis, monitoring, and alerting.

+Below, we walk through each step in setting up Splunk and performing the required tasks, supported with screenshots and log evidence.

 ---